Zooplankton species composition in Kongsfjorden (Calanus spp.)

 The Kongsfjorden pelagic ecosystem is influenced by influx of both Atlantic and Arctic waters, consequently the zooplankton community is composed of both Atlantic and Arctic species.
 The amount of Atlantic water in the West Spitsbergen Current and hence the inflow into Kongsfjorden depends or larger scale climatic factors.
 Therefore, the composition of zooplankton community in Kongsfjorden might function as a climate indicator on a local scale.
 Copepods of the genus Calanus dominates the mesozooplankton community in Kongsfjorden, both in terms of abundance and biomass.
 The Calanus population exist of three species, the smaller Atlantic Calanus finmarchicus, the medium sized Arctic Calanus glacialis and the large Arctic Calanus hyperboreus.
 The relative abundance of C. finmarchicus and C. glacialis in Kongsfjorden depends on the inflow of Atlantic water.
 The larger C. hyperboreus, which is a deep water species, is only present in low numbers in Kongsfjorden and does not contribute much to the total abundance of Calanus.

 Changes in the zooplankton community structure in Kongsfjorden can be associated with the advection of water masses from the adjacent shelf.
-There is a significant variability in the degree to which Atlantic water occupies Kongsfjorden and the large interannual variations in Calanus abundance and species composition that we see in the time series data from Kongsfjorden seem to be correlated to changes in hydrography, i.e. warm years favor different species than cold years.
+There is a significant variability in the degree to which Atlantic water occupies Kongsfjorden.
+The large interannual variations in Calanus abundance and species composition observed in the time series data from Kongsfjorden seem to correlate to changes in hydrography, i.e. warm years favour different species than cold years.

 The variability in the abundance of C. glacialis and C. finmarchicus may have implications for the pelagic ecosystem in Kongsfjorden, since variable abundances of these species lead to a shift in the size structure and the amount of energy as lipids available for the next trophic level.